 The self-regulating pressure valve PCV 2204 reduces the pressure to the value desired for the flushing.
 The small vessel V 302 acts as intermediate tank to face the short discontinuities in the sending of the flushing.

-The working pressure of the bag filter, equal to about 0.5 kg/cm2g, is ensured by the PRC 2501, which keeps constant the suction pressure of the compressor K 301A/S.
+The working pressure of the bag filter, equal to about 0.5 kg/cm2g, is ensured by the PIC 2501, which keeps constant the suction pressure of the compressor K 301A/S.

-A second pressure regulator, PRC 2202, will discharge the gaseous propylene coming from the filter to the flare under controlled flow rate, when, in case of anomalies of the down stream section (e.g. compressor shut down, the filter pressure rises over the safety limits.
+A second pressure regulator, PIC 2202, will discharge the gaseous propylene coming from the filter to the flare under controlled flow rate, when, in case of anomalies of the down stream section (e.g. compressor shut down, the filter pressure rises over the safety limits.

 At last, the pressure switch PSH 2203 stops the feed to the filter when the pressure further rises, to avoid the release of the safety valve.